X65/x65.github.io/_posts/2024-04-27-color-palette.md

 ![cosine graph](/images/2024-04-27_cosine.png)

-They said, you will never use math in your live after leaving school…
+They said, you will never use math in your life after leaving school…

 After plugging the equations to some simple JavaScript and generating [visualization in HTML table](/images/2024-04-27_colors.html) I ended up with the following palette of colors: